kanej/kanej-assignment/docs/how-would-you-improve-this-assignment.md

 * What is our intended uptime - and how are measuring it (i.e. proportion of authenticated proxied requests returned without error)?
 99%/99.9%/99.99%?
 * What other KPIs do we care about for this service?
 * What is the purpose of the logging requirement: is it transactionally vital data that we can never lose, or is it for gathering metrics - and what are those metrics.
 In other words can we get it out of the database and into a search server like elasticsearch, or perhaps reduce the requirement down metrics gathering rather than paying the price of bullet-proof db storage for every log line?
-* What browsers are we going support for the web ui and are we supporting mobile?
+* What browsers are we going to support for the web ui and are we supporting mobile?
 * How important is the UI look and feel and UX to the success of the service?

 The answers to those questions will inform how 'intense' I would be about suggestions for moving into production.